tmcdo13/ISDS3105_fall18/lectures/lesson12_purrr/README.md

 ##            ^
 ```

-Note how “filling” `t` is more efficient than adding an element to `t`
+Note how “filling” `t` is more efficient than iteratively add elements
-at each iteration:
+to `t` using indexing:

 ``` r
 library(microbenchmark)